-- (vi) Capital stock is divided into shares, which can be issued as certificated shares (only registered form) or as book-entry shares (in a bearer or registered form) recorded in the Central Securities Depositary (all bearer shares in a Slovak joint stock company must be recorded in the Central Securities Depositary; therefore, no "true" bearer shares can be issued by a Slovak joint stock company). - (vii) The registered shares of the company may also be owned by two or more persons.
+- recorded in the Central Securities Depositary; therefore, no "true" bearer shares can be issued by a Slovak joint-stock company). - (vii) The registered shares of the company may also be owned by two or more persons.
 The company can, in certain instances and under conditions laid down in the Commercial Code, acquire its own shares. - (viii) The shares can be divided or transferred, or the rights attached to such shares can be separately transferred or assigned.
 The company's bylaws may, in some manner, restrict the transfer of shares.
-Such restriction must be recorded and, therefore, seen on the extract from the Commercial Register. - (ix) The company can issue voting or non-voting12 preferred shares with the various series/manner of favoritism/priority to the dividends.
-The nominal value of preferred shares must not exceed 50% of the joint stock company's registered capital.
+Such restriction must be recorded and, therefore, seen on the extract from the Commercial Register. - (ix) The company can issue voting or nonvoting12 preferred shares with the various series/manner of favoritism/priority to the dividends.
+The nominal value of preferred shares must not exceed 50% of the joint-stock company's registered capital.
 The right to receive an advance on dividends is prohibited as well as the creation of any preemptive rights to receive the company's profit upon its liquidation.
-The issuance of shares with the right to interest, notwithstanding the economic result, is also prohibited. - (x) The company can neither issue different classes of ordinary shares, nor it can have non-voting ordinary shares.
-The joint stock company may issue convertible bonds or preemptive bonds.
-Such bonds may be issued up to an amount equal to 50% of the registered capital (Section 207). - (xi) The mandatory bodies of the joint stock company are: (i) the board of directors, which can consist of only one member;13 (ii) a supervisory board of at least three members;14 and (iii) the general meeting of shareholders. - (xii) At least one-third of the members of the supervisory board must be elected by employees, if an a.s. has over 50 full-time employees at the time of election. - (xiii) A joint stock company is required to create a reserve fund in the amount of 10% of the registered capital upon its incorporation, which is to be used to finance the company's losses (or the amount exceeding this statutory amount could be used, for example, for distribution to the company's shareholders, if the board of directors or the supervisory board so decides).
-At least 10% of the company's annual net profits must be contributed to the reserve fund, until the amount of the reserve fund is equal to the amount stipulated in the bylaws, but not less than 20% of the company's registered capital (Section 67, Section 217). - (xiv) An amendment to the Commercial Code, which came into force on 1 January 2018, has introduced new regulations regarding "Capital fund from contributions."
-The creation of "Capital fund from contributions" is discretionary.
-The creation of "Capital fund from contributions" must be regulated by the bylaws and must be approved by the General Meeting, and shareholders must assume the obligation to make a contribution to "Capital fund from contributions" (by way of a written declaration) and transfer cash to the company.
-The cash in "Capital fund from contributions" must not be paid out to the shareholders if the
+The issuance of shares with the right to interest, notwithstanding the economic result, is also prohibited. - (x) The company can neither issue different classes of ordinary shares, nor it can have nonvoting ordinary shares.
+The joint-stock company may issue convertible bonds or preemptive bonds.
+Such bonds may be issued up to an amount equal to 50% of the registered capital (Section 207). - (xi) The mandatory bodies of the joint-stock company are (i) the board of directors, which can consist of only one member; 13 (ii) a supervisory board of at least three members; 14 and (iii) the general meeting of shareholders. - (xii) At least one-third of the members of the supervisory board must be elected by employees, if an a.s. has over 50 full-time employees at the time of election. - (xiii) A joint-stock company is required to create a reserve fund in the amount of 10% of the registered capital upon its incorporation, which is to be used to finance the company's losses (or the amount exceeding this statutory amount could be used, for example, for distribution to the company's shareholders, if the board of directors or the supervisory board so decides).
+At least 10% of the company's annual net profits must be contributed to the reserve fund, until the amount of the reserve fund is equal to the amount stipulated in the bylaws, but not less than 20% of the company's registered capital (Section 67, Section 217). - (xiv) The creation of a "capital fund from contributions" is discretionary.
+The creation of a "capital fund from contributions" must be regulated by the bylaws and must be approved by the General Meeting, and shareholders must assume the obligation to make a contribution to a "capital fund from contributions" (by way of a written declaration) and transfer cash to the company.
+The cash in a "capital fund from contributions" must not be paid out to the shareholders if the company is deemed by law to be in crisis or if, as a result of the repayment, the company would become a company in crisis. - (xv) The minority shareholders rights (shareholders holding shares, the nominal value of which amounts at least to 5% of the registered capital, or less if stated so in the company's bylaws, and who hold such shares for more than three months) consist of a right to (i) request the